• Skip to primary navigation

 Why Not Start Them All?

 The biggest reason is that it’s just not necessary.
 We start some seeds indoors because they require a long growing season.
 Eggplants, for instance, need plenty of time exposed to summer heat to grow, mature, and bear fruit.
-In many climates, it’s just not possible to direct sow seeds after the last frost date for these types of plants.
+In many climates, it’s just not possible to sow seeds directly after the last frost date for these types of plants.
 They wouldn’t have enough time to mature in ideal conditions.

 Other plants don’t like to be transplanted.
-Often these are plants with shallow root systems.
+Often, these are plants with shallow root systems.
 Transplanting stresses the plant and may leave you with dead seedlings.

 Here are a few examples for each case mentioned above.